finos/common-domain-model/documentation/source/documentation.rst

 * **Linking of legal agreement into contract** through the CDM referencing mechanism.

-* **Mapping to existing marketplace representations ISDA Create Initial Margin**: Ingestion of JSON sample files generated from the ISDA Create platform for the elections associated with these agreements has been implemented, to demonstrate connectivity between the ISDA Create Initial Margin negotiation tool and the CDM.
-(The ISDA CSA Variation Margin is not yet represented in ISDA Create.)
+* **Mapping to ISDA Create derivative documentation negotiation platform**: Ingestion of JSON sample files generated from the ISDA Create platform for the elections associated with these agreements has been implemented, to demonstrate connectivity between ISDA Create and the CDM.
+(The ISDA CSA for Variation Margin is not yet represented in ISDA Create.)
 A specific set of synonyms associated to the ``ISDA_Create_1_0`` synonym source has been developed to enable this mapping (see *Mapping* section).

 Design Principles